dannyhw/coding_and_linux_notes/README.md

 # About
 Generalized setup scripts for my development use.
+Also will contain some notes as I feel like adding them.

 I have excluded some details due to the repo being public.